-Let the wicked forsake his way, and the unrighteous man his thoughts.
-Let him return to the Eternal, for he will have compassion on him; indeed, to our God, for he will abundantly pardon.
+Let the wicked forsake their way, and the unrighteous their thoughts.
+Let them return to the Eternal, for he will have compassion on them; indeed, to our God, for he will abundantly pardon.
 Isaiah 55:7

 Merciful Father, I will live according to your desire, trusting you for all I need and honoring you in all I do.
 For your righteousness sake, in Jesus’ name, abundantly pardon me for the times I fail in this commitment.
 Amen.